photoprism/photoprism-docs/docs/license/assets.md

 We hereby grant you a non-exclusive, non-transferable right to use the Digital Assets separately accompanying the software, embedded in the documentation, or provided for download — such as icons, graphics, fonts, wallpapers, videos, sounds, models, and sample files („Digital Assets“) — as part of the Official Software Distribution, unless otherwise noted.

+Because some Digital Assets are licensed to us only for direct distribution, we cannot redistribute them under a more permissive license for other purposes.
+If the author or copyright holder has not released them under a permissive license, you must obtain a license before using them in your own work, whether commercial or non-commercial in nature.

 PhotoPrism’s Brand Assets — including trademarks, logos, icons, designs, fonts, products, services, and any other brand features and elements, whether registered or unregistered („Brand Assets“) — are proprietary assets.
 Third parties, including licensees, may never